DavidVerdier/DiscuteaRatingBundle/README.md

-DCSRatingBundle
+DiscuteaRatingBundle
 ===============

-The DCSRatingBundle adds support for a rating system in Symfony2.
+The DiscuteaRatingBundle adds support for a rating system in Symfony2.
 Features include:

 * You can add your vote to any page with a single line of code.
 * You can integrate it with any user management system (eg FOSUserBundle)